MuhammedMegz/AsuMathLabG30/README.rst

 Configuration:
 ----
 There are two methods to configure with this project.The first method is to write command lines in the Terminal (console).
-For example on the first method : if you want to add two matrices A and B after entering the values of them and put the result in matrix C the command line will be :
+For example on the first method : if you want to add two matrices A and B (after entering the values of them), and put the result in matrix C the command line will be :

 ::